Thames and Severn Canal: Decline

 Railway competition began in 1836, when the Cheltenham and Great Western Railway proposed a line between Swindon and Cheltenham, via Gloucester.
 The canal company opposed the scheme, and received compensation of £7,500 from the railway company over the next four and a half years.
 The line opened to Kemble in 1841, and the tolls on the carriage of materials for the railway's construction improved the financial position of the canal for a short time.
 The railway company was then taken over by the Great Western Railway, who built a new tunnel at Sapperton, and opened the railway to Gloucester in 1845.
-Canal tolls were cut, in an attempt to retain traffic, but toll revenue fell from £11,000 to £2,874 between 1841 and 1855.
-The Thames Commissioners were also in financial difficulties, and the Thames was nearly unnavigable from Oxford to Lechlade after 1855.
+Canal tolls were cut in an attempt to retain traffic, but toll revenue fell from £11,000 to £2,874 between 1841 and 1855.
+The Thames Commissioners were also in financial difficulties, and the Thames was almost unnavigable from Oxford to Lechlade after 1855.
 In 1866, plans to convert the canal to a railway were rejected by Parliament, but the Thames Commissioners were replaced by the Thames Conservancy, and most of the river was soon returned to a navigable state.

 The condition of the canal continued to decline.
 Complaints were made about its state in 1874 and 1885, which resulted in surveys being undertaken, but little was done to remedy the situation.
 In 1893, the Thames and Severn company announced that the canal between Chalford and Inglesham would close two days later.
-Negotiations with a number of interested parties took place, and having given an assurance that it would not be converted into a railway to the Great Western Railway, an Act of Parliament was obtained in 1895, which formed a Trust with powers to raise £15,000.
-The Trust included representatives from the Sharpness New Docks & Gloucester & Birmingham Company, the Stroudwater Canal, the Staffs & Worcs Canal, the Severn Commissioners, Berkshire, Gloucestershire and Wiltshire County Councils and Stroud and Cirencester District Councils.
-At the same time as the Trust refurbished the canal, the upper Thames was upgraded by the Thames Conservancy.
-Although the canal was re-opened in March 1899, lack of water on the summit level soon closed it again, after which Gloucestershire County Council suggested that they take it over.
-They did so on 2 July 1901.
+Negotiations with a number of interested parties took place, and having given an assurance to the Great Western Railway that it would not be converted into a railway, an act of Parliament was obtained in 1895, the Thames and Severn Canal Trust Act 1895 (58 & 59 Vict. c. cxlix), which formed a trust with powers to raise £15,000.
+The trust included representatives from the Sharpness New Docks & Gloucester & Birmingham Company, the Stroudwater Canal, the Staffs & Worcs Canal, the Severn Commissioners, Berkshire, Gloucestershire and Wiltshire county councils, and Stroud and Cirencester district councils.
+At the same time as the trust refurbished the canal, the upper Thames was upgraded by the Thames Conservancy.

+Although the canal was re-opened in March 1899, lack of water on the summit level soon closed it again, after which Gloucestershire County Council suggested that they take it over, which was the first instance of a public body taking over a waterway in the public interest.
+They did so on 2 July 1901, by the Thames and Severn Canal Order Confirmation Act 1901 (1 Edw.
+7. c. iii).
 In 1925 they began negotiations with interested parties which ultimately led to the abandonment of the canal from Chalford to Inglesham in 1927.
 The Stroudwater Navigation managed to keep the remaining section open until 1933, when it was abandoned, and their own canal closed in 1941.